 If you don’t want to define the area with blocks, you can start a heaping compost pile all on its own.
 This works well if you have an out-of-the-way area on your property.

 Also, know that with compost heaps and compost piles, it will smell.
-You may attract flies and critters.
+You may attract rats, mice, flies, and other critters.

 Depending on where it is on your property, this can affect your neighbors as well.